AdobeDocs/release-notes.en/current.md

 Adobe recommends frequently visiting [Experience Manager release updates and roadmaps](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/home.html) to stay current on release information.

+* **Experience Manager as a Cloud Service**

+    New features in Experience Manager as a Cloud Service:

+  * **XML Documentation for Adobe Experience Manager as a Cloud Service**

+    * **Cloud-native component content management system** - XML Documentation for Adobe Experience Manager is available as a Cloud Service.
+Get the environment that lets you author, manage, and deliver documentation and content at scale.
+    * **AI-powered documentation** - Smart tagging capability for automatically identifying and extracting relevant metadata keywords from the text for metadata labelling.
+    * **New look and feel for web editor** - New look and feel with UI changes making it more intuitive.
+Underlying architecture has been changed from coral to react based spectrum.

+  * **Cloud Manager in AEM as a Cloud Service**

+    * [!UICONTROL Preview Service] is deployed on a rolling basis to all Programs.
+Customers are notified in-product when their Program is enabled for [!UICONTROL Preview Service].
+See [Accessing Preview Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/manage-environments.html?lang=en#access-preview-service).
+    * Maven Dependencies downloaded during the build step are now be cached between pipeline runs.
+This feature will be enabled for customers in the next several weeks.
+    * You can now edit the name of the program through the [!UICONTROL Edit Program] dialog.
+    * The default branch name used during both project creation and in the default [!UICONTROL Push] command by way of manage git workflows has been changed to `main`.
+    * Edit program experience in the interface has been refreshed.
+    * The quality rule `ImmutableMutableMixCheck` has been updated to classify `/oak:index` nodes as being immutable.
+    * The quality rules `CQBP-84andCQBP-84--dependencies` have been consolidated into a single rule.
+As part of this consolidation, the scanning of dependencies more accurately identifies issues in third-party dependencies which are being deployed to the Experience Manager runtime.
+    * To avoid confusion, the Publish Experience Manager and Publish Dispatcher segment rows on the Environment Details page have been consolidated.
+    * A new code quality rule has been added to validate the structure of `damAssetLucene`indexes.
+See [Custom DAM Asset Lucene Oak Indexes](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/test-results/custom-code-quality-rules.html?lang=en#oakpal-damAssetLucene-sanity-check).
+    * Environment details page now displays multiple domain names for Publish and Preview services, as applicable.
+See [Environment Details](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/manage-environments.html?lang=en#viewing-environment).

+  * **Experience Manager Assets as a Cloud Service**

+    New features in Assets:

+    * [!UICONTROL Content Automation] functionality lets Experience Manager Assets use the Adobe Creative Cloud APIs to automate asset production at scale.
+It improves content velocity by dramatically decreasing the time taken and iterations required to create variations of the same asset.
+The functionality does not require any programming and works from within the DAM.
+See [Generate variations of assets using Adobe Creative Cloud integration](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/cc-api-integration.html?lang=en).
+    * [Adobe Asset Link 3.0](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) for Adobe Photoshop, Adobe Illustrator, and Adobe InDesign and Adobe [Adobe Asset Link 2.0](https://helpx.adobe.com/enterprise/using/adobe-asset-link-for-xd.html) for Adobe XD is available.
+It supports Assets Essentials and the ability to automatically connect to Experience Manager as a Cloud Service or Assets Essentials.
+    * The [Asset bulk ingestor tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/add-assets.html?lang=en#asset-bulk-ingestor) lets you add metadata during a bulk ingestion.

+    New features in the Assets prerelease channel:

+    * The view settings are enhanced to let you choose a default view and a default sorting parameter.
+    * The [!UICONTROL Link Share] download functionality uses asynchronous downloads that boost the download speed.
+See [Download assets shared using link sharing](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/download-assets-from-aem.html?lang=en#link-share-download).
+    * You can search and filter the folders based on property predicates.
+    * Experience Manager Assets embeds the PDF Viewer to preview the supported document formats.
+It is powered by Adobe Document Cloud.
+This feature lets you preview PDF and other multi-page files without any complex processing.
+It improves the feature parity with Experience Manager 6.5.
+The controls available in the preview are to zoom, to navigate to pages, to un-dock controls, and to view in full screen.
+The integrated PDF viewer supports AI, DOCX, INDD, PDF, and PSD file formats.
+You can comment on the asset itself but commenting and annotations within the PDF file are not supported.
+    * A user experience enhancement displays the number of assets present in a folder.
+For more than 1000 assets in a folder, Assets displays 1000+.
+    * You can directly apply a metadata schema to a folder in its Properties.

+  * **Experience Manager Sites as a Cloud Service**

+    New features:

+    * Publish to Preview Tier now shown as page status in Sites Admin UI.
+    * Publish to Preview Tier now surfacing preview URL at the end of the action and persisting the URL in page properties for later reference.

+  * **Experience Manager Forms as a Cloud Service**

+    New features:

+    * Metadata schemas can be applied directly to the folder properties.
+    * The Asset Bulk Ingestor tool lets you add metadata during a bulk ingestion.
+    * A user experience enhancement displays the number of assets present in a folder.
+For more than 1000 assets in a folder, Experience Manager Assets displays 1000+.

+    Beta feature of Forms:

+    * **Experience Manager Forms as a Cloud Service - Communications** - Communication APIs helps you combine XDP templates and XML data to generate print documents in various formats.
+The service lets you generate documents in synchronous mode.
+The APIs enables you to create applications that let you:
+      * Generate documents by populating template files with XML data.
+      * Generate output forms in various formats, including non-interactive PDF print streams.
+      * Generate print PDFs from an XFA form PDF and Adobe Acrobat Form (AcroForm).

+    You can write to [formscsbeta@adobe.com](mailto:formscsbeta@adobe.com) to sign up for the beta program.

+  * **Experience Manager Screens as a Cloud Service**

+    * Bulk Device Registration Management means that provisioning massive amounts of player devices is faster and more efficient.
+    * Improved search and filter options for each of the Device, Display, and Channel inventory views.
+    * Device heath snapshot saves time by providing critical status as a glance.
+    * Object details page offers a summary of the most relevant information for each object in your project.

 ### Experience Manager release information {#aem-links}

 Release notes and other release information links for Experience Manager are here: